haoteng10/Mcribbl/README.md

 `/end` To stop the drawing and voting session <br />
 `/ratings` To view player's latest rating <br />
 `/ratings player [player name]` To view other player's latest rating <br />
-`/rating player [player name] has [score]` To check if a player has a certain digit in their final score
+`/rating player [player name] has [rating]` To check if a player has a certain digit in their final rating